saezlab/liana/README.md

 - Connectome
 - SingleCellSignalR (SCAomni)
 - iTALK
+- scTalk - to be implemented
+- cell2cell - to be implemented

 ## Resources

+### Ligand-receptor resources

-The intercellular signalling resources were queried from OmniPath and are the following:
+The following intercellular signalling (ligand-receptor interaction) resources are accessible by this package:

-CellChatDB;
-CellPhoneDB;
-Ramilowski2015;
-Baccin2019;
-LRdb;
-Kiroauc2010;
-ICELLNET;
-iTALK;
-EMBRACE;
-HPMR;
-Guide2Pharma;
-connectomeDB2020;
-talklr;
-CellTalkDB;
-OmniPathDB - a composite resource from all resources.
+- CellChatDB
+- CellPhoneDB
+- Ramilowski2015
+- Baccin2019
+- LRdb
+- Kiroauc2010
+- ICELLNET
+- iTALK
+- EMBRACE
+- HPMR
+- Guide2Pharma
+- connectomeDB2020
+- talklr
+- CellTalkDB
+- OmniPath

+### OmniPath

+All the resources above are retrieved from OmniPath (https://omnipathdb.org/).
+OmniPath itself is also a composite resource combining all the ones listed above.
+However the cell-cell interactions in OmniPath are more than simply the union of the ligand-receptor resources.
+OmniPath uses several further databases to collect information about the roles of proteins in intercellular communication and again other databases to find connections between them.
+At the same time, OmniPath blacklists certain wrong annotations, removing some of the contents of the original resources.
+However the data of individual resources retrieved from the OmniPath web service is not affected by this, each resource supposed to be identical to its original form, apart from minor processing imperfections.
+OmniPath as a composite resource we use in four
+varieties: the full OmniPath intercellular network, only ligand-receptor interactions, quality filtered (50 percentile consensus score cut off), and ligand-receptor only quality filtered.

+### Random and default

-Moreover, a Randomized resource can be generated via reshuffling any of the abovementioned using BiRewire, and each tool can be run with its 'Default' inbuilt resource.
+Moreover, a Randomized resource can be generated via reshuffling any of the abovementioned using the `BiRewire` package, and each tool can be run with its 'Default' resource, the dataset used in its original publication.

 ## Dependancies
 Please check the [.yml](https://github.com/saezlab/Cell_Cell_Investigation/blob/biorxiv/intercell.yml) file (Recommended to use it to set up a conda environment) and then also install the following in R:

 ```{r}